Dow Rises to Highest Level Since February

 By Amrith Ramkumar and Riva Gold

-The Dow Jones Industrial Average rose to its highest level since early February on Monday, lifted by investor optimism about the latest deal activity and trade developments.
+The Dow Jones Industrial Average rose to its highest level since early February on Monday, lifted by investor optimism about deal activity and trade developments.

-A busy year for mergers and acquisitions continued as PepsiCo agreed to buy home-carbonation company SodaStream International Ltd. for $3.2 billion, the latest move by the company to diversify away from sugary sodas and salty snacks.
-Pepsi shares closed down 0.1%, while SodaStream added 9.4%.
+A busy year for mergers and acquisitions continued as PepsiCo agreed to buy home-carbonation company SodaStream International for $3.2 billion, the latest move by the company to diversify away from sugary sodas and salty snacks.

 Despite worries about weakness in emerging markets and the trade fight between the U.S. and China, stocks have shown resilience this summer and M&A activity has surged.